EnterpriseDB/postgres-deployment/DB_Cluster_AWS/03-install/roles/edb.postgres.install/README.md

-EDB-POSTGRES-INSTALL-AWS
+edb.postgres.install
 =========

-This Ansible Galaxy Role deploys Postgres versions: 10, 11 and 12 on EC2 Instances previously configured on AWS.
+This Ansible Galaxy Role Installs and Deploys Postgres versions: 10, 11 and 12 on EC2 Instances previously configured on AWS.

 Requirements
 ------------

-Previously existing and created AWS EC2 Instances on which Postgres will be installed.
+The dependencies that are required prior to executing this role are:

+1. 01-prereqs
+2. 02-cluster
+3. 03-install

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.
+When executing the role via ansible there are two required variables:

+* OS
+* PG_VERSION

+The rest of the variables are available in the:
+* roles/edb.postgres.replication/defaults/main.yml

 Dependencies
 ------------

-A list of other roles hosted on Galaxy should go here, plus any details in regards to parameters that may need to be set for other roles, or variables that are used from other roles.
+The edb.postgres.install role does not have any dependencies on any other roles.

 Example Playbook
 ----------------

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: servers
+    - hosts: localhost
-      roles:
-         - { role: username.rolename, x: 42 }
+      name: Install Postgres on AWS EC2 Instances
+      connection: local
+      become: true
+      gather_facts: yes

+      vars_files:
+        - hosts.yml

+      pre_tasks:
+        - set_fact:
+            OS: OS
+            PG_VERSION: PG_VERSION
+          with_dict: "{{ hosts }}"
+      tasks:
+        - name: Iterate through role with items from hosts file
+          include_role:
+            name: edb.postgres.install
+          with_dict: "{{ hosts }}"

 License
 -------